Autocruit/Csharp-CodeScreen-Fibonacci/README.md

-# C#-Coding-Test-Fibonacci
+# C#-CodeScreen-Fibonacci
-Example C# coding test that requires the candidate to write a method that returns the n element in the Fibonacci sequence.
+Example CodeScreen C# test that requires the candidate to write a method that returns the n element in the Fibonacci sequence.

 The class to write this method in is src/FibonacciCalculator.cs.